Abhi-000/PiePay-Assignment/README.md

 If you prefer not to use the hosted Admin UI and want to run and inspect the PostgreSQL database locally, follow the steps below:

+### Option 1: Migrate the database to your local PostgreSQL instance

 1. Configure Local PostgreSQL Connection
 Update your .env file to point to your local PostgreSQL instance: